franklinqin0/blog/docs/algo/shortest-palindrome.md

     // concatenate s and reverse of s by "#"
     String con = s + "#" + rev;
     int[] lookup = new int[con.length()];
-    // build KMP lookup table to record the longest length of prefix==suffix in substring
+    // build KMP lookup table to record the longest length of prefix == suffix in substring
     // i is suffix boundary
     // j is prefix boundary
     for (int i=1; i<con.length(); i++) {